yzhao062/pyod/docs/api_cc.rst

 * :func:`pyod.models.base.BaseDetector.predict_proba`: Predict the probability of a sample being outlier.
 The model must be fitted first.
 * :func:`pyod.models.base.BaseDetector.predict_rank`: Predict the outlyingness rank of a sample.

-See full API reference :doc:`api`.
+See full API reference :doc:`pyod`.